tylernford/cocina_build/content/news/consider-voting-for-cocina-214.md

 * **Best Place for Cocktails** (El Diablo Margarita, 214 Rocks and Frozen Margaritas, & Margarita Flights!)
 * **Best Happy Hour** (Food & Drink Specials Mon-Fri 4:00 pm - 6:30 pm)

 TO BE CONSIDERED VALID, BALLOTS MUST HAVE VOTES IN AT LEAST 6 CATEGORIES, with no restaurant nominated repeatedly in more than 4 categories.
+Make sure and vote for all your favorites!

 Only one ballot per email address per day will be counted.